NCAR/CICE/doc/source/users_guide/ice_what_is_cice5.rst

 -  The default number of ice layers is now 8 (previously 4).

--  The default number of snow layers is now 3 (previously 3).
+-  The default number of snow layers is now 3 (previously 1).

 -  The freezing point at the sea ice-ocean interface is now salinity dependent following :cite:`assur58`.

-The CICE source code used in the CESM is based on the Los Alamos sea ice model CICE model version 5.
+The CICE source code used in the CESM is based on the Los Alamos Sea Ice Model CICE model version 5.
 The main source code is very similar in both versions, but the drivers are significantly different.
 If there are topics that are not covered in this CICE documentation, users are encouraged to look at the CICE documentation available at: